BlockchainBear/example-server/index.md

-## Welcome to GitHub Pages
+## Welcome to NFT Supreme

-You can use the [editor on GitHub](https://github.com/BlockchainBear/example-server/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+This is the collection of the most rare and valuabe Digital NFT's on the market

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.